 The partnership agreement states that Frank will receive a yearly guaranteed payment of \$20,000 and Susan will receive \$5,000.
 Any profit or loss will be shared equally by the partners.
 The partners are personally liable for all partnership liabilities.
 Both partners materially participate in the operation of the business.

-In addition to income and expenses from partnership operations, AbleBaker made a \$650 cash charitable contribution, received \$150 from dividends, and received \$50 taxexempt interest from municipal bonds.
+In addition to receiving income and paying expenses in its partnership operations, AbleBaker made a \$650 cash charitable contribution, received \$150 from dividends, and received \$50 tax-exempt interest from municipal bonds.